Tom Cruise: Criticism of psychiatry

-In January 2004, Cruise made the controversial statement: "I think psychiatry should be outlawed."
-Further controversy ensued in 2005, when he criticized actress Brooke Shields for using the drug Paxil (paroxetine), an antidepressant which she used to recover from postpartum depression after the birth of her first daughter in 2003.
+In January 2004, Cruise said, "I think psychiatry should be outlawed."
+In 2005, he criticized actress Brooke Shields for using the drug Paxil (paroxetine), an antidepressant which she used to recover from postpartum depression after the birth of her first daughter in 2003.
 Cruise asserted that there is no such thing as a chemical imbalance and that psychiatry is a form of pseudoscience.
 In response, Shields argued that Cruise "should stick to saving the world from aliens and let women who are experiencing postpartum depression decide what treatment options are best for them."
 This led to a heated argument between Cruise and Matt Lauer on NBC's Today on June 24, 2005.

 Medical authorities view Cruise's comments as furthering the social stigma of mental illness.
 From The Lancet, "He may be right that psychotropic drugs are overused, sometimes misused; and that lifestyle changes (and exercise for depression) can be helpful.
 But he is wrong, as a celebrity, to add to the burden of those with a mental illness, who often fear seeking or continuing treatment because of the stigma still attached to their condition."
-Shields called Cruise's comments "a disservice to mothers everywhere."
+Shields called Cruise's comments "a disservice to mothers everywhere".
 In late August 2006, Cruise apologized in person to Shields for his comments.

 Scientology is well known for its opposition to mainstream psychiatry and psychoactive drugs that are routinely prescribed for treatment.
 It was reported that Cruise's anti-psychiatry actions led to a rift with director Steven Spielberg.
 Spielberg had reportedly mentioned in Cruise's presence the name of a doctor friend who prescribed psychiatric medication.
 Shortly thereafter, the doctor's office was picketed by Scientologists, reportedly angering Spielberg.

 YouTube video removal

-On January 15, 2008, a video produced by the Church of Scientology featuring an interview with Cruise was posted on YouTube by the Anonymous-linked group Project Chanology, showing Cruise discussing what being a Scientologist means to him.
-The Church of Scientology said the video had been "pirated and edited", and was taken from a three-hour video produced for members of Scientology.
+On January 15, 2008, a video produced by Church of Scientology featuring an interview with Cruise was posted on YouTube by the Anonymous-linked group Project Chanology, showing Cruise discussing what being a Scientologist means to him.
+Church of Scientology said the video had been "pirated and edited", and was taken from a three-hour video produced for members of Scientology.
 YouTube removed the Cruise video from their site under threat of litigation.

-After YouTube investigated this claim, they found that the video did not breach copyright law, as it is covered by the fair use clause.
 It was subsequently reinstated on the site, and as of June 2020, the video has achieved over 15 million views.
-YouTube has declined to remove it again, due to the popularity of the video, and subsequent changes to copyright policy of the website.